kedacore/keda-docs/content/docs/2.8/scalers/apache-kafka.md

 If 'false' (the default), the scaler will keep a single consumer for that partition.
 Otherwise ('true'), the consumers for that partition will be scaled to zero.
 See the [discussion](https://github.com/kedacore/keda/issues/2612) about this parameter.
 - `version` - Version of your Kafka brokers.
 See [samara](https://github.com/Shopify/sarama) version (Default: `1.0.0`, Optional)
-- `partitionLimitation` - Comma separated list of partition ids "x,y" and/or ranges "x-y".
+- `partitionLimitation` - Comma separated list of partition ids to scope the scaling on.
+Allowed patterns are "x,y" and/or ranges "x-y".
 If set, the calculation of the lag will only take these ids into account.
-(Default: empty, Optional )
+(Default: All partitions, Optional)

 > **Note:**
 >